 Founder and Director – Charlotte Mackenzie

 Charlotte has worked with CHREAA since January 2012.
 She has worked closely with the legal aid department, judiciary and prison service in Malawi, to improve access to justice for those who cannot afford legal representation.
+She is a practising Barrister in the UK with Staple Inn Chambers.

 Project Manager – Victor Mhango